Our Product

 • Increases soil organic Matter.
 The high organic matter content in compost causes increases in microbial populations, activity and enzyme production, which in turn increases aggregate stability (Stratton et al., 1995).

 • Improved nutrient cycling and availability.
 Compost serves as a source of essential nutrients for plants.
-Compost increases soil fertility and supports healthy plant growth.
+Compost use increases soil fertility and supports healthy plant growth.

 • More efficient water holding capacity and reduced irrigation requirements.
 Reduced surface run off, evaporation from the soil surface.
 Compost use improves the water infiltration rate and soil water storage capacity.